fastaudio/fastaudio/README.md

 Make sure that you have activated the environment that you used `pre-commit install` in so that pre-commit knows where to run the git hooks.

 ### How to contribute
 Create issues, write documentation, suggest/add features, submit PRs.
 We are open to anything.
+A good first step would be posting in the [v2 audio thread](https://forums.fast.ai/t/fastai-v2-audio/53535) introducing yourself.

 ## Note